eladtpro/azure-ai-services-client-side/README.md

 ## <a name="prerequisites"></a>Prerequisites

 > **Note:** This solution focus on the client-side of Azure AI Services.
-In order to keep the solution simple we will create the souronding resources manually using the Azure portal.
+In order to keep the solution simple we will create the surrounding resources manually using the Azure portal.

 * Active Azure subscription.
 If you don't have an Azure subscription, you can [create one for free](https://azure.microsoft.com/free/cognitive-services/)
 * [Create a Speech resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices) in the Azure portal.